100% of ICU beds full in McLean County

 Currently, 34 McLean County residents are reported to be hospitalized due to COVID-19.
 McLean County hospitals are reporting 100% of ICU beds in use, 99% of total beds in use.
 The total number of patients hospitalized for COVID at McLean County hospitals is 44.

-At this time, 1207 individuals are isolated at home.
-We are reporting 25,698 individuals have been released from isolation and are considered recovered.
+At this time, 1,207 individuals are isolated at home, and 25,698 individuals have been released from isolation and are considered recovered.

 There have been 298 COVID-related deaths reported in McLean County.